ckeditor/ckeditor5/docs/support/obtaining-license-key.md

 ### Activate the product

 To install the plugins into your WYSIWYG editor, use the [online builder](https://ckeditor.com/ckeditor-5/online-builder/) to generate a custom CKEditor 5 build with the plugin enabled.
-Alternatively, refer to the installation sections in the plugins documentation to do it on your own.
+Alternatively, refer to the installation sections in the plugin documentation to do it on your own.
 You can read more about {@link installation/plugins/installing-plugins installing plugins} and {@link features/toolbar toolbar configuration} in dedicated guides.

 You need to add the license key to your CKEditor 5 configuration.
 It is enough to add the license key once for the stand-alone features listed in this guide, no matter which and how many premium features you intend to use.